 Plus, Spirit Cruises offers sea life and harbor tours from Long Beach and San Pedro, included in the Go Los Angeles Card.

 OK, tea, in this instance, is food, but it's really more about the experience and the pomp and circumstance than the food itself.
 There are lots of places to enjoy a proper British afternoon tea in Los Angeles, including the grand Millenium Biltmore Hotel in Downtown LA, The London West Hollywood Hotel, and a myriad of tea shops, but the Rose Garden Tea Room and Cafe at the Huntington Library and Gardens in San Marino, next to Pasadena, is one of the most charming, and it comes with a whole day's worth of exploration of the library, art galleries, and vast botanical gardens.
-If tea with cucumber sandwiches and scones isn't mom's thing, there are other options or you can have your own picnic just outside the garden gates.
+If tea with cucumber sandwiches and scones isn't your mom's thing, there are other options or you can have your own picnic just outside the garden gates.
 Tea and Tour packages are available for groups of four or more.

 If your mother runs around all day and just needs some time to chill and relax, a day lounging at Los Angeles beaches might be just the thing.
-May weather at the beach can be unpredictable, ranging from 60 to 80 degrees Fahrenheit, with the average being around 70.
-But even if it's not bikini weather, enjoying a good book within view and sound of the waves can be a great way to give Mom time to unwind.
-If it comes with an overnight at a beach hotel, even better, but for day trips, you can get Beach Butler Service from Perry's at multiple Santa Monica beaches to provide beach chairs, umbrella, towels, sun screen and refreshments to the location of your choice.
+May weather at the beach can be unpredictable, ranging from 60 to 80 F, with the average being around 70.
+But even if it's not bikini weather, enjoying a good book within view and sound of the waves can be a great way to give your mom time to unwind.
+If it comes with an overnight at a beach hotel, even better, but for day trips, you can get beach butler service from Perry's at multiple Santa Monica beaches to provide beach chairs, umbrella, towels, sunscreen, and refreshments to the location of your choice.